UsabilityEngineering/Sound-Space/requirements/README.md

 The following report was created by [Christian Hodges](https://github.com/chodges7) and [Sufiyan Syed](https://github.com/SufiyanSyedCSUC).
 Our project name and team name is Sound Space and this is our **Phase I: Requirements Gathering** report.

 ### Methods:
-- Survey:
+- Survey: We chose to use a survey to get large sample data on music streaming and video user behavior
-	- Foo
+	- Consisted of 32 participants answering both quantiatiative and qualitative questions
-- Studying Documentation:
+- Studying Documentation: Performed studying documentation to get secondary research and overall data on users/problem space
-	- Foo
+	-
-- Contextual Enquirey:
+- Contextual Enquirey: We chose to do a contextual inquiry to get qualitative data and understand the contexts where individuals listen to music and watch music videos
-	- Foo
+	-

 - Describe (A) Methods you used (B) Why you used them, and (C) Number of users (e.g. n=10) for each method